|KNOTSMITHTM Custom Braided Leather Lanyards||

 Responding to solicitations for donations, and donations in general, serve no business purpose in my frame of reference.
 My lanyards are no solicitation with a donation.
 So, politely, No!

 (Before editing, my actual response was quite derogatory......)

 (2).
 Regardless of whatever representations were made or inferences were allowed to be drawn, the lanyards (or gift certificates) you saw (or heard were) presented at field trials were not donated.
 Rather, they were purchased at the rates listed on this web page and treated as any other order.
 The above policy is firm.
 If you want to buy one, I might consider an order if my order list is less than three months long, but if you've asked for a donation first, I won't even sell you one.
 Then, I often hear, "Well, it doesn't hurt to ask."
 In reality, it seriously harms my opinion of and attitude toward you and your organization.
-And I do keep a list.
+And I keep a list.
+You (and I) know who you are.

 |"I seen your lanyard add in Pointing Dog Journal.
 Why're they so espensive?
 Do you sell many of 'em?" (sic) (a note handwritten in pencil on ruled notebook paper).||Well, I only do custom braiding.
 There is a limit to how many lanyards I can make, so I can't sell as many custom braided lanyards as those who sell commodity lanyards.
 Occasional ads, unfortunately not that one you saw in Pointing Dog Journal, but especially those in Shooting Sportsman Magazine and Sporting Classics enable me to sell all I can make.
 Therefore I naturally have no need to compete with commodity lanyards on price.
 See Gun Dog Supply for those.
 I have sold custom lanyards to folk from the west coast to the east coast and from Canada to Mexico in North America.
 I have sent lanyards to Scotland, England, France, Italy, Germany, The Netherlands, Argentina, Brazil, Australia, New Zealand, and South Africa.
 I keep busy!
 But frankly, I understand custom braided lanyards aren't for everyone.
 May I make one for you?
 No?
 Well there you have it!|